lidofinance/solana-docs/docs/fees.md

 # Fees

-Validation rewards that Lido for Solana receives are split into four parts:
+Validation rewards that Lido on Solana receives are split into four parts:

  * **90%** goes to stSOL holders in the form of stSOL value appreciation: stSOL holders now own a share of a larger pool of SOL.
 This is how users benefit.